studiohyperdrive/ngx-tools/apps/docs/src/app/pages/docs/layout/implementation/directives/index.md

 ---
-keyword: NgxDisplayContentDirectivePage
+keyword: LayoutDirectivesPage
 ---

-NgxDisplayContentDirective
+# NgxDisplayContentDirective

-The `*displayContent` directive provides the ability to hide parts of the template based on a loading, error and/or offline status and optionally replace those by default components provided in the application.
+The `displayContent` directive provides the ability to hide parts of the template based on a loading, error and/or offline status and optionally replace those by default components provided in the application.

 ## Setup